12% of patients experienced Grade 3 or higher CRS and 33% experienced Grade 3 or higher neurologic events

 Counsel patients to seek immediate medical attention should signs or symptoms of CRS or neurologic events occur at any time

-Monitor patients daily for at least 7 days and 4 weeks postinfusion at the ATC for signs and symptoms of CRS and neurologic events.
+Monitor patients daily for at least 7 days and 2 weeks postinfusion for signs and symptoms of CRS and neurologic events.
 Please see the full Prescribing Information for TECARTUS for detailed adverse event management guidelines.